 Early Notables of the Weed family (pre 1700)

-More information is included under the topic Early Weed Notables in all our PDF Extended History products and printed products wherever possible.
+Another 27 words (2 lines of text) are included under the topic Early Weed Notables in all our PDF Extended History products and printed products wherever possible.

 Weed migration to the United States +

 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Weed, or a variant listed above:

 Weed Settlers in United States in the 17th Century

 - Jonas Weed, who arrived in Watertown, Massachusetts in 1630